SchizmOne/echo-server/README.md

 ## Ansible Playbook

+> [!NOTE]
-**NOTE**: Ansible only works on Linux machines, so if you want to check this playbook on Windows, you should use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
+> Ansible only works on Linux machines, so if you want to check this playbook on Windows, you should use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
 Check how to install the Ansible [here](https://docs.ansible.com/ansible/latest/installation_guide/installation_distros.html).

 The `deploy-server-to-remote-machine.yml` playbook serves as a quick way to deploy echo-server project to the remote machine.
 It should work with machines that are using Debian-like OS (e.g. Ubuntu).